-This course is the next level in security training and is a state required 40-hour Commission course.
+This course is the next level in security training and is a state required 45-hour Commission course (just updated by DPS).
 The level 3 class is required if you wish to be armed, carry a baton, and become Level-4 certified at some point in your career.

-Level III Security Officer Commission, often nicknamed “the gun class,” actually provides 30 hours of non-firearm related topics that security professionals need to know – and only 10 hours of firearms training.
-In our opinion, this class should be the minimum standard for all security personnel (armed or unarmed), as the six hour Level-2 course just isn’t enough training by any industry standard.
+Level III Security Officer Commission, often nicknamed “the gun class,” actually provides 35 hours of non-firearm related topics that security professionals need to know – and only 10 hours of firearms training.
+In our opinion, this class should be the minimum standard for all security personnel (armed or unarmed), as the Level-2 course just isn’t enough training by any industry standard.